-7.4 GRM for workers
+7.4 GRM for Workers

-Community Liaison Officer (CLO) will serve as Grievance Focal Point (GFP) for labor/workers complaints at site level.
+Community Liaison Officer (CLO) will serve as GFP for labor/workers complaints at the site level.
 If the issue is successfully resolved, no further follow-up is required, and the case shall be documented and closed.
 In case the grievance is unresolved at the site/contractor level, the workers may directly approach GRC about their grievance.
 The prominent signage containing the contact details of GRC in the Sindhi language will be displayed at each site.